MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 #### unsafe extern "C" fn

-Since Rust is compatible with `C` by jumping through some hoops, theoretically the module could be implemented by just using the C-api directly as-is through the functions provided by the bindings.
+Since `Rust` is compatible with `C` by jumping through some hoops, theoretically the module could be implemented by just using the C-api directly as-is through the functions provided by the bindings.

-The power of Rust is being able to take unsafe code and make safe abstractions on top of them.
+One of `Rust`'s strengths is being able to take unsafe code and make safe abstractions on top of them.
 But, it's a good start to figure out how the API's work.

 The generated rust functions-pointer-definitions look like this: